TechnologyClassroom/SetupNotes/PXEchain.md

 Requirements:

 * A working WDS server with DHCP and DNS configured.
 This needs to be tested with PXE booting before starting.
-* Another server to configure as a GNU/Linux PXE server
+* Another server to configure as a GNU/Linux PXE server.
+I am using CentOS 7 Minimal.
 * A third machine that can boot into PXE
 * A switch
 * Network cables to connect the four boxes

+- <a href="https://www.kernel.org/pub/linux/utils/boot/syslinux/6.xx/syslinux-6.03.zip">Download syslinux 6.03</a> to both PXE servers and extract these files to your tftp locations C:\RemoteInstall\Boot\x64\ for WDS and /var/lib/tftpboot for CentOS 7.
+/bios/com32/chain/

+- Create a new folder C:\RemoteInstall\Boot\x64\pxelinux.cfg and make a new file in that folder called default.

+- Change the contents of the C:\RemoteInstall\Boot\x64\pxelinux.cfg\default file.

 ```
 DEFAULT menu.c32